A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if Raymond Lee Harvey had carried a real pistol?
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
-This article is part of the Politicians thread.

 In 1979,on this fateful day in Los Angeles, James Earl Carter was assassinated by a thirty-five year old Ohio-born unemployed American drifter called Raymond Lee Harvey.
 The President had been all set to deliver a speech to a predominantly Hispanic audience at the Civic Center Mall when eight shots had rung out in rapid succession.

 The Assassination of the Georgia GiantLAPD managed to arrest both the assassin, and a gang of Mexican hit men armed with sniper rifles.
 In fact, an investigation ordered by President Mondale subsequently discovered that the original plan was for Harvey to simply act as a diversion, but to increase the odds of success, this was upgraded and his starter pistol replaced with a live weapon.
 And because of his successful shot, the Mexicans had attempted to escape, but had been apprehended anyway.

 With the Presidential election just twelve months away, the conspiracy threw the campaign into confusion.
 And of course the multiple connections with John F. Kennedy had implications for the campaign of his younger brother Teddy.

 Editor says, in reality conspiracy theorists claim that the incident was set up to scare Carter because Raymond Lee Harvey was found carrying a starter pistol with blank rounds.
 Editorial comments are entered in [light green] typeface.